niuers/niuers.github.io/_posts/2021-07-18-Array Problems.md

     2. Problems
         * [LC34.
 Find First and Last Position of Element in Sorted Array][LC34.
 Find First and Last Position of Element in Sorted Array]

+7. Find the maximum/minimum sum of subarray
+    1. As expected, any subarray whose sum is positive is worth keeping.
+Let's start with an empty array, and iterate through the input, adding numbers to our array as we go along.
+Whenever the sum of the array is negative, we know the entire array is not worth keeping, so we'll reset it back to an empty array.
+However, we don't actually need to build the subarray, we can just keep an integer variable current_subarray and add the values of each element there.
+When it becomes negative, we reset it to 0 (an empty array).
+    2. Dynamic programming: `O(N)`
+    3. Divide and Conquer: `O(NlogN)`
+    4. Problems
+        * [LC53.
+Maximum Subarray][LC53.
+Maximum Subarray]

+8. Jump to the end of array game
+    1. Dynamic programming gives `O(N^2)`
+    2. If we use greedy method, we can reduce to `O(N)`
+    3. Problems
+        * [LC55.
+Jump Game][LC55.
+Jump Game]

 [LC503.
 Next Greater Element II]: https://leetcode.com/problems/next-greater-element-ii/
 [LC1.
 Two Sums]: https://leetcode.com/problems/two-sum/
 [LC3.
 Longest Substring Without Repeating Characters]: https://leetcode.com/problems/longest-substring-without-repeating-characters/